crcdng/curative/Readme.md

 # Curative!
-## The No-Nonsense Guide to Your Own Backyard, PopUp, Punk NFT Art Exhibition
+## The No-Nonsense Guide to Your Own Backyard, Pop-Up, Punk NFT Art Exhibition

 by [@crcdng](https://twitter.com/crcdng)